Holy of Holies: New Testament

+The Koine New Testament retains the pre-Christian Septuagint phrase "Holy of the Holies", ἅγιον τῶν ἁγίων; without the definite article as "Holies of Holies" ἅγια ἁγίων in Hebrews 9:3.
+Koine Greek was the lingua franca of the Hellenistic period, which began with the death of Alexander the Great, and even after the rise of the Roman Empire, it remained the primary language of much of the Levant and North Africa, even after the early Muslim conquests.

+In the Latin Vulgate of Jerome, these are rendered as sanctum sanctorum and sancta sanctorum, respectively.

 Christian traditions

-Certain branches of Christianity, including the Eastern Orthodox Church, and the Ethiopian Orthodox Tewahedo Church continue to have a tradition of a Holy of Holies that they regard as a most sacred site.
 The ciborium, a permanent canopy over the altar in some churches, once surrounded by curtains at points in the liturgy, symbolizes the Holy of Holies.
-Some Christian churches, particularly the Catholic Church, consider the Church tabernacle, or its location (often at the rear of the sanctuary), as the symbolic equivalent of the Holy of Holies, due to the storage of consecrated hosts in that vessel.
+Some Christian churches, particularly the Catholic Church, consider the Church tabernacle, or its location (often at the rear of the sanctuary), as the symbolic equivalent of the Holy of Holies, due to the storage of the Consecrated Host (Eucharist in the Catholic Church) in that vessel.